 Recently I found great deals on hair elastics and headbands.
-Since they were plain, I wanted to add something to make them extra special.
+(I picked up this bunch from Amazon) Since they were plain, I wanted to add something to make them extra special.
 I experimented with my yarn scraps (leftover from crocheting my “Aunt Ida” hats), and made a bunch of easy crocheted flowers.

 Instructions to make Easy Crocheted Flowers:

 First, tie the yarn onto the elastic.
 You could of course crochet the flower separately and then sew it on – but I prefer to crochet right on the headband.
 I find it saves time and an extra step.

 Using an I (5.50mm) hook (like THIS ONE from Amazon or part of THIS PACK also from Amazon here) or even a smaller hook (depending on the yarn and the look you want to achieve) pull the yarn around and under the elastic to make the first chain.

 Slip stitch around and under the elastic to join and make a ring.